Shortcuts

 Summary

 The temporary Covid-period bump in prices is over, and so are the low interest rates and favorable exchange rates that came with it.
-Here are the main reasons real estate prices will start to get much cheaper by 2024, and stay low for the forseeable future:
+The market started crashing in 2022 and hasn’t let up.
+Prices on the French Riviera have dropped by 20% in 2023.
+Here are the main reasons real estate prices will start to get much cheaper throughout 2024, and stay low for the foreseeable future:

-• Banks have tightened their lending conditions and become even more cautious.
-Starting in 2022, the number of mortgages given out was cut, and this will escalate throughout 2023 & 2024 making it harder and harder to get approved for a mortgage.
-Real estate professionals have felt it: already, nearly half (47%) have seen an increase in the number of sales cancellations due to loan denials, and these cancellations are set to increase.
+- Banks have tightened their lending conditions and become even more cautious.
+Starting in 2022, the number of mortgages given out was cut, and this will escalate throughout 2024 and 2025 making it harder and harder to get approved for a mortgage.
+Real estate professionals have felt it: already, nearly half (47%) admit to seeing an increase in the number of sales cancellations due to loan denials, and these cancellations are set to increase.

-• We are in the early stages of a global recession that started in early 2023, due to many factors including the long-term economic debt cycle being due for downswing.
+- We are in the early stages of a global recession, due to many factors including the long-term economic debt cycle being due for downswing.
 This is likely to become a major global recession, which has already begun to lower real estate prices globally, and could keep prices low (because credit will be much harder to get, among other factors) for about a decade.

-• Foreign buyers are now buying houses closer to home (within maximum two hours driving distance) and selling their villas in the South of France.
-This is due to several factors, including: working from home several days of the week, Brexit, and COVID-19.
-Once a major buyer, Parisian buyers are also now opting to buy villas within driving distance from Paris so they can work from home in comfort, but easily drive to their office.
+- Foreign buyers are now buying houses closer to home (within maximum two hours driving distance) and selling their villas in the South of France.
+This is due to several factors, including: working from home several days of the week, Brexit, etc. Once a major buyer, Parisian buyers are also now opting to buy villas within driving distance from Paris so they can work from home in comfort, but easily drive to their office, rather than live in an apartment full-time.

 Number of sales across France: